mboyan/msc-thesis/README.md

 # Master Thesis
 Includes materials for Master's Thesis Project

+## Note for further model analysis
+- Investigate whether the germination probability has an asymptotic limit under the current model.
+- If not, it contradicts the model of Dantigny, in which germination reaches saturation limit.

 ## Notes from meeting with Han (25.04.2025)
 - Table of diffusivities - note both $D$ and $P_s$, consistent barrier thicknesses, sort by diffusivity, relate to concrete composition scenarios (e.g. 400 nm cell wall with rate-limiting 10 nm rodlet layer, 400 nm polysaccharide cell wall, etc.), finally express everything as $P_{\textrm{eff}}$;
 - Take the same $c_0$ for 1-octen-3-ol and heat-labile peptide;